sebastiansam55/boxlinux/README.md

 * Listing all files in root dir and other dirs (on box)

 * Create shareable links for files

+	* Will also return bit.ly shortened links for files (if enabled)

 * Saves settings to ~/.boxlinux (only setting atm is the auth token from BOX's API)